 “In some Asian cultures, when a woman’s husband dies, she is often stripped of her dignity, her worth and her human rights,” says K.P.
-Yohannan, founder of Gospel for Asia (GFA).
+Yohannan, founder of GFA World (GFA).
 “Many of these widows are deprived of their home, their property and their possessions—leaving them destitute.
 Lacking the ability to earn a living, and with no access to savings or credit, millions of widows all across Asia fight every day for their survival, all the while shunned and shamed.”4

 As the military widows’ battle illustrates, women can face problems even in affluent societies.
 Another example of the slighting of American widows surfaced in a 2018 report.
 The Social Security’s Office of the Inspector General (OIG) reviewed cases of dual eligibility, where a widow can receive her benefit or a deceased spouse’s.
 The OIG found that 82 percent of the time the Social Security Administration failed to follow its own procedures for spelling out maximum benefit options.5

 According to statistics from the U.S. Census Bureau and the Loomba Foundation’s most recent World Widows Report:

 The United States ranks third in the world for the most widowed women with more than 14 million.

 Forty-nine percent earn less than $25,000 a year, meaning “widowhood is often a ticket to poverty.”6

 In practical numbers: